sentry-demos/empower/README.md

 ../env.sh local npm start
 ```

+## Run Caching Locally

+To run caching locally, you will need to setup port forwarding from you local machine to GCP redis instance.
+1. gcloud auth login
+2. gcloud compute ssh redis-relay --zone=us-central1-a -- -N -L 6379:10.251.35.179:6379

+You should now be authenticated and have the relay running.
+Use redis-cli ping to check.

+3. If you have REDISHOST in your .env, comment it out.
+We want flask to point to localhost.
+4. Run flask server

 ## Deploy to Prod

 This script deploys the flagship apps React + Flask.
 For deploying a single app to App Engine, check each platform's README for specific instructions.
 Make sure you don't have any local changes to `env-config/production.env`.